uipath-certification/uipath-certification.github.io/_posts/2021-04-03-uipath-anchor-base-example-tutorial.md

 1. Add the UiPath Anchor Base activity to your workflow
 2. Target an anchor with UiPath's Find Element or Find Image activity
 3. Specify the relative position to the target UiElement with the AnchorPosition property
-4. Add the activities to be performed UiElement in the _Drop Action Activity Here_ swimlane of the Anchor Base activity
+4. Add the activities to be performed in the _Drop Action Activity Here_ swimlane of the Anchor Base activity

 ## Anchor Base in UiPath Example
 I opened this RPA challenge website and there is an input field we would like to target with the UiPath _Type Into_ activity.